Competitive Marketing Analysis for Growth

 - User reviews and sentiment analysis

-The goal is to create a living document that evolves over time.
+The goal is a living document that evolves over time.

 Deep Dives into Specific Channels: Competitive Marketing Analysis

-While a broad analysis is useful, sometimes focusing on specific digital channels reveals more targeted opportunities.
+A broad analysis is useful.
+Yet focusing on specific channels often reveals more targeted opportunities.

 Social Media Analysis

-Review where competitors are most active – Instagram, TikTok, LinkedIn – and assess how they engage.
+Review where competitors are most active.
+This could be Instagram, TikTok or LinkedIn.
+Then assess how they engage.
 Look at:

 - Post frequency and timing